aashiqsworld/DSLT-Materials/README.md

 3. Paste `https://github.com/aashiqsworld/DSLT-Materials.git` into the text box and press "Add"

 ## Usage
-All shaders in this package are automatically added as options to Unity's shader dropdown menu.
+After importing or updating this package, the shaders are automatically added as options to Unity's shader dropdown menu.

 After creating a material, click the Shader dropdown menu at the top of the inspector.
 Click the "DSLT" option and select the shader you'd like to use.

+All files in Unity packages are read-only, so they cannot be changed.
+This includes shader graphs and subgraphs.
+If you'd like to edit a file, make a duplicate and place it in the Assets folder.